stuartstaniford/permaplan/docs/open-tree-description-language.md

 This is a varietal, subspecies, or hybrid name of the plant.
 It should consist of two or more characters which must be alphabetical (upper or lower case) or space, or the punctuation character '-'.

+### commonNames (optional, heritable)

+Syntax:  `"commonNames": { "en-US": "American Beech", "en-GB": "American Beech"},`

+This is an object which has a number of language tags (drawn from RFC 5646), together with a common name for the tree in that particular language community.

 ### maxHeight (mandatory, heritable)

 Syntax: `"maxHeight":   61000,`